How to buy Adobe shares (ADBE)

-Founded in a garage in Delaware by John Warnock and Charles Geschke in 1982, Adobe is a multinational computer software company that is responsible for some of the most popular products on the market.
-These include photo-editing software, Photoshop, publishing and typesetting application, InDesign, vector graphics editor, Illustrator, video-editing software, Premiere Pro, video effect editor, After Effects, and signature solution, Adobe Sign.
+Adobe is a multinational computer software company that is responsible for some of the most popular design products on the market.
+These include the photo-editing software, Photoshop, publishing and typesetting application, InDesign, and vector graphics editor, Illustrator, among many others.

-The company went public way back in 1986 and was listed on the Nasdaq Stock Exchange.
-Its original success has its roots in the early stages of the internet when it pioneered technologies like the PDF in 1993 and Adobe Flash in 1995, which was a multimedia player.
-With around 22,500 employees in numerous countries, it has become one of the world’s largest tech stocks.
+The company went public way back in 1986 and is listed on the Nasdaq Stock Exchange.
+Its original success has its roots in the early stages of the internet when it pioneered technologies like the PDF in 1993 and multimedia player, Adobe Flash, in 1995.
+With around 22,500 employees across the world, it has become one of the world’s largest tech stocks.

 How has the company performed in recent years?

 Adobe has been a successful company for a long time.
 Its share price has increased 20 times over in the decade since 2022, on the back of consistently increasing revenue figures that has seen Adobe’s annual income soar past $10 billion.

 A subscription business model means Adobe has predictable revenue streams.
 More than 2 billion devices have some form of Adobe PDF Reader installed, while its variety of products mean there is something for everyone to subscribe to; Creative Cloud for designers, Document Cloud for businesses, or Experience Cloud for marketers.

 While it has been smooth sailing for many years, in recent months there has been signs of a few clouds on the horizon.
 Adobe was caught up in the tech sell off at the start of 2022 and issued lower-than-expected revenue guidance for the rest of the year.
 New competitors like Canva have emerged onto the scene and could force Adobe to reduce its prices and cut margins to stay ahead.